The4Ms/airfield-ontology/README.md

 * [Best Practices for Apache Maven in NetBeans - Open existing project]
 * Or search for maven integeration for your IDE

+# Eclipse
+if you use eclipse, Preferences -> Maven -> Check on "Download artifact Source" and "Download artifact JavaDocs"

 # Running the server
 open the bash in the project folder, write